-d the allocation of the valuation of property to the es of assets based on the information provided by dent valuer.
-The integrity of factual inputs into the projected cash in the valuations to leases and other relevant We challenged the capitalisation, discount and es of assets based on the information provided by dent valuer.
-The integrity of factual inputs into the projected cash in the valuations to leases and other relevant We challenged the capitalisation, discount and Id rates used in the valuations by comparing them orical rates and available industry data, taking into on comparability and market factors.
-Where the outside the expected range, we sought to the reasons for this and undertook sensitivity assess the impact of these assumptions.
-Isidered the adequacy of the disclosures in Notes 16, including consideration of disclosure of the ertainties arising from the COVID-19 pandemic.
+We assessed the allocation of the valuation of property to the three classes of assets based on the information provided by the independent valuer.

+We tested the integrity of factual inputs into the projected cash flows used in the valuations to leases and other relevant documents.
+We challenged the capitalisation, discount and terminal yield rates used in the valuations by comparing them against historical rates and available industry data, taking into consideration comparability and market factors.
+Where the rates were outside the expected range, we sought to understand the reasons for this and undertook sensitivity analysis to assess the impact of these assumptions.

+We also considered the adequacy of the disclosures in Notes 10,11 and 16, including consideration of disclosure of the specific uncertainties arising from the COVID-19 pandemic.